digiscot/digiscot-website/pages/participation/funding/key-criteria.md

 Solutions have included offering short information sessions in advance of the actual course.
 These can be evening talks, brief presentations at other organisations, etc. One group suggested pop-up events in coffee shops.
 Partnerships with other organisations and more formal referral routes are seen as fruitful ways of reaching the right people to support.
 In particular, referrals from Jobcentre Plus have been identified as the best way to reach unemployed people.
 ESOL classes have been suggested as an appropriate source of referrals for people also facing English language barriers.

-For older people, it is seen as important that digital skills sessions are embedded within other activities they are already doing.
+It is seen as important that digital skills sessions are embedded within other activities they are already doing.

 ### 2. Participants' barriers and support needs
 Practical barriers to participation, alongside those of digital exclusion, have been identified, such as childcare or transport issues.
 The three most common barriers, however, were language, confidence, and motivation.
 As a result, the overwhelming feeling amongst projects is that one-to-one support, or support to a small group of people in similar situations, is necessary.